 Playing baseball in high school, all I wanted for Christmas was to go to a baseball camp in Sarasota Florida.
 As a pitcher, we learned these strengthening exercises that are now the norm.
 The Major League instructor told us all that when we returned home, we wouldn’t do these exercises.

 I balked at the notion, bought the 5 lb weights and performed these rotational movements.
 He was correct however, this lasted just a few weeks…

 Mental Toughness is often difficult to evaluate because it involves our response to difficult and/or stressful situations.
 It means doing those things that we simply don’t want to do, getting out of our comfort zone, and taking care of the little things that it takes to be a champion.

-Most of you will dismiss this mental toughness exercise, won’t see any value, and scoff at the notion that 30-seconds can build your mental strength.
+Most of you will dismiss this mental strength exercise, won’t see any value, and scoff at the notion that 30 seconds to build mental toughness.
 Here it is:

 At the end of your shower, turn the water on cold for 30 seconds….

 It’s like doing the ice-bucket challenge, but in your shower and for longer, and no-one will film it.

 We must not fear 30-seconds of a cold shower to build mental toughness.

 If you do a tough mudder, it’ll be much worse.
 The 30-seconds is no different than pushing yourself in a race or workout or having a pressure situation in a game.
 You have to push through it and focus.
 More importantly, you must recognize the type of thoughts that arise and how to control these thoughts.